Word Family - Phoenix

 • Greek φόνος fónos murder

-• Ancient Greek Τισιφόνη Tisiphónē Avenging-Murder, the Fury who punishes crimes of murder
+• Classical Greek Τισιφόνη Tisiphónē Avenging-Murder, the Fury who punishes crimes of murder

 • English Tisiphone